 Description

-The ground floor shop is said to contain a tiled frieze with painted motif of grazing cattle.
-This is no longer visible, being hidden by shop fittings, but most of the frieze is said to be intact, with some tiles being stored on the premises.
+Inside, the ground floor shop is said to have a tiled frieze with a painted motif of grazing cattle, although this is currently hidden by shop fittings.
+Most of the frieze is reportedly intact, with some tiles stored on the premises.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.